GuyInHoodie/Wordle-Hacked/README.md

 Just download the main, wordlist and assets, and put them in the same folder.
 Run "main.py" and boom

+To install pygame, go to cmd and type "pip install pygame"

 #How to use:
 1. Go to wordle, type in a random word